-In December 2016, we began to opportunistically acquire newly originated personal loans ("Personal Loans").
+In December 2016, we began to acquire newly-originated personal loans ("Personal Loans").
 We maintain an allowance for loan losses at an amount sufficient to absorb probable losses incurred in this portfolio at the reporting date based on a projection of estimated probable credit losses incurred in the portfolio.
-In determining the allowance for loan losses on our Personal Loan portfolio that are not TDRs, we estimate the principal amount of the loans that will default over the next eight months (eight months being the expected period between a loss event and default) and how much we expect to recover over the same eight-month period related to the defaulted amounts.
+In determining the allowance for loan losses on our Personal Loan portfolio that are not TDRs, we estimate the principal amount of the loans that will default over the next twelve months (twelve months being the expected period between a loss event and default) and how much we expect to recover over the same twelve-month period related to the defaulted amounts.
 The expected defaults less our expected recoveries adjusted for any qualitative factors equal the allowance related to this portfolio.
-At December 31, 2016, we held \$12.8 million in Personal Loans and the amount of allowance related to this portfolio was immaterial.
+At December 31, 2017, and 2016, we held \$393.7 million and \$12.8 million, respectively, in Personal Loans, net of allowance.
+At December 31, 2017, there were no Personal Loans classified as TDRs.